codingburgas/linked-list-sprint-project-timeline/README.md

 # <img src= "docs/readme_assets/light-bulb_icon.png" alt="light bulb">About the app

-### Timeline is a program for registering and managing historical events built in C++.
-It has a text-based user interface, using linked lists to store and manage historical events.
-It has an edit menu which allows the user to save, edit and manage historical events.
-You can view these historical events using the view menu in a user friendly and easy to understand way.
-Designed to be simple and efficient, Timeline offers an accessible, text-based solution for saving and managing historical events.
+### Restaurant Reservation System is a C++ program for managing restaurant reservations through a simple text-based user interface.
+It allows users to browse and search restaurants, view available tables, and make or cancel reservations.
+The system manages data such as restaurants, tables, time slots, and customer reservations, with support for online or offline payments.
+Designed for ease of use and flexibility, it provides a convenient way to handle table bookings and view reservation details.

 # <img src= "docs/readme_assets/download_dark.png#gh-light-mode-only" alt="download icon"><img src= "docs/readme_assets/download_light.png#gh-dark-mode-only" alt="download icon"> Setup & Installation